Who must have a background check?

 - Employee/Applicant Release and Disclosure Form.

 - IOC (Interdepartmental Form/formerly "Interoffice Chargeback") for payment.
 Please ensure the IOC is signed and is for the correct amount.
 UCPD will be unable to perform the fingerprinting if IOC is incomplete or incorrect.
-The rate as of July 1, 2020 is $105.00 for campus departments and $120 for non-campus departments, and is listed on UC Police Services Recharge Rates Page. (http://budget.berkeley.edu/uc-police-services-recharge-rates) For more information about Recharge, see the Controller's recharge page.
+The rate as of July 1, 2021 is $116.00 for campus departments and $135.00 for non-campus departments, listed on the UCB CFO page. (https://cfo.berkeley.edu/recharge)

 - Job Description — A description of the job the potential employee has applied for.